yeojz/otplib/README.md

 However, Google Authenticator does not seem to pad the secret, resulting in [issue #7](https://github.com/yeojz/otplib/issues/7)
 As such, for Google Authenticator, the `createHmacSecret` has been defaulted to the `hotpSecret` function as of `v5.0.0`

-### Browser Compatibility

-In order to reduce the size of the browser package, the `crypto` package has been replaced with a alternative implementation.
-The current implementation depends on [Uint8Array][mdn-uint8array] and the browser's native [crypto][mdn-crypto] methods, which may only be available in recent browser versions.

-To find out more about the replacements, you can take a look at `src/utils/crypto.js`

-__Output sizes:__

--   with node crypto: ~311Kb
--   with alternative crypto: ~94.2Kb

-## Advanced Usage

-By default, classes are provided to wrap functionalities and methods into logical groups.
-However, they are ultimately just syntax-sugar to the underlying functional steps in OTP generation.

-If you prefer a more functional approach compared to classes, you may import them from their respective folders.

--   `functions` can be found in `otplib/core/<FILENAME>`
--   `classes` can be found in `otplib/classes/<FILENAME>`
--   `utils` can be found in `otplib/utils/<FILENAME>`

-Most of the core functions will take in an object `options` as their last argument.

-For more information about the functions and available files, check out the [documentation][project-docs].

 ## Related